solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Alt text](media/02_primary_address.png)

 6. Finally, much of the basic JSON functionality that has existed pre-PG16 is still available and can also be used.
-In this example, you are using the containment operator (where one json document is contained inside another) to select data in addition to using the backwards compatible JSON syntax:
+In this example, you are using the containment operator (where one json document is contained inside another) to select data in addition to using the backwards compatible JSON syntax.
+Note the usage of the ["?" operator](https://www.postgresql.org/docs/9.5/functions-json.html) that tests the existance of the top level key for the `host_is_superhost`:

     ```sql
     SELECT listing_id, name as listing_name, city, listings.amenities